apache/hudi/website/docs/compaction.md

    slices** to be compacted.
 A compaction plan is finally written to Hudi timeline.
 1. ***Compaction Execution***: A separate process reads the compaction plan and performs compaction of file slices.

 ## Deployment Models

 There are few ways by which we can execute compactions asynchronously.

 ### Spark Structured Streaming

-With 0.6.0, we now have support for running async compactions in Spark Structured Streaming jobs.
 Compactions are scheduled and executed asynchronously inside the streaming job.
 Async Compactions are enabled by default for structured streaming jobs on Merge-On-Read table.